Cold Mountain poster

 The inciting incident occurs at 19 minutes when The Battle of the Crater at Petersburg.
 Inman experiences the horrific violence of the Civil War.
 He is severely wounded in the neck, nearly dying.
 The war destroys the innocent world and separates him from Ada..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 39 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Inman receives Ada's letter expressing her enduring love and asking him to return to her.
+This indicates the protagonist's commitment to Inman receives Ada's letter expressing her enduring love and asking him to return to her.
 He makes the active choice to desert the Confederate Army and begin the dangerous journey home to Cold Mountain., moving from reaction to action.

 The Collapse moment at 116 minutes (75% through) represents the emotional nadir.
 Here, Inman is shot and severely wounded by the Home Guard.
 He nearly freezes to death in the snow, crawling for survival.
-This is his darkest moment - the "whiff of death" is literal as he faces mortality alone in the wilderness., reveals the protagonist at their lowest point.
+This is his darkest moment - the "whiff of death" is literal as he faces mortality alone in the wilderness., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 124 minutes initiates the final act resolution at 80% of the runtime.
 Inman finally arrives at Cold Mountain and reunites with Ada.
 Their love is consummated.
 He has succeeded in his journey, combining the survival skills learned on the road with his original purpose - to return to the woman he loves., demonstrating the transformation achieved throughout the journey.